ampproject/amphtml/tools/experiments/README.md

 }
 ```

-or, if you want to turn on experiment via URL fragment `#e-new-experiment=1`
+or, if you want to turn on experiment via URL fragment `#e-new-experiment=1`.
+See function documentation for security considerations.
 ```javascript
 import {isExperimentOnAllowUrlOverride} from '../../../src/experiments';
 ...